hao-beixi/f22-assignments/SETUP2_ROSWorkspace.md

     ```

     > You must have `roscore` running in order for ROS nodes to communicate.

+    > If you use `roslaunch`, it will automatically start roscore if it detects that it is not already running (unless the --wait argument is supplied).

 2. Open another terminal, and *bring up* a simulated version of the Shutter robot
 with [roslaunch](http://wiki.ros.org/roslaunch).